SITREP Journals - Learn to thrive ad not just survive!

-The second edition Mk2 SITREP Veterans Journal created by a Veteran with mental health issues, including PTSD, for Veterans and anyone who struggles with their mental health.
+The second edition Mk2 SITREP Veterans Journal created by a Veteran soldier of The Light Division (Light Infantry and Royal Green Jackets), retired response police officer and SEN Teaching Assistant in primary schools with his own mental health issues, including PTSD and Anxiety.
+These journals are for anyone who struggles with their mental health.

 SITREP Mk2 Veterans Journal is also now “Front Loaded” with the information Darren used to help him not only live with PTSD but make positive steps forward every day.

 It details how SSAFA, the Armed Forces Charity supported him and explains why the profits from each sale will be donated to them so they can continue to help others.

 SSAFA has endorsed the journal, but not for that reason alone.
 Like Colin Maclachlan, they agree that using the SITREP Veterans Journals could help other Veterans manage their PTSD and mental health struggles.